n2vram/pynumparser/README.rst

 - If the difference between the limits is not an even mulitiple of the *stride* value, then the second range will *not* be included in the result.

-- The parser has a *contains* method, which can be used to for a number versus a text range *[as of version 1.1]*.
+- The parser has a *contains* method, which can be used to check if a number is in the range.
+  *[as of version 1.1]*.

+- The *Number* class has a *contains* method, which can be check if a number is in the range.
+  *[as of version 1.4]*.

-- **NumberSequence** has a classmethod *encode* that will convert a sequence into a simplified text representation.
-  *[as of version 1.2]*.
+- **NumberSequence** has a classmethod *encode* that will convert a sequence into a simplified text representation. *[as of version 1.2]*.

   .. code:: python